The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 Dry Patches

-Dry skin feels rough to the touch and can leave flakes in the fur.
-Long and curly-coated breeds are more prone because their fur traps moisture and dirt.
-Even dogs with smooth coats, like Labradors, can develop dryness in cold, dry weather.
-Regular brushing and moisturising shampoos help keep the skin comfortable.
+When skin is dry, it feels rough and can leave flakes in the fur.
+Long-haired breeds are more likely to get it because their fur holds more dirt and moisture.
+In cold, dry weather, even dogs with smooth coats, like Labradors, can get skin problems.
+Moisturising shampoos and regularly brushing hair help keep the face comfortable.

 Red or Inflamed Skin